ckipp01/webring-cli/README.md

 The first command you'll want to run is `webring sync`.
 This will pull down the latest sites.js file from the webring, parse it, and store it in `~/.webring` You'll then be able to use the other commands.
+It's probably a good idea to run `webring sync` often to ensure you're always getting the latest webring sites and hallway feeds.

 ### The hallway